-If you need helping finding a face mask or face covering, Helping Hands in Washington makes cloth face masks for citizens.
-Additionally, I have seen cloth face masks for sale in convenience stores, such as 7-11 stores.
+If you need a face mask or face covering, Helping Hands in Washington makes cloth face masks that are usually free or low cost.
+A Portland, Oregon company, Stark's Vaccums, is selling very high quality, washable, 3 layer cloth masks that I highly recommend.
 The CDC web site contains information on how to make your own cloth masks.
 Look for at least 2 layers of cloth.
 If you would like a higher level of protection than a cloth mask, you can find surgical masks and KN95 masks at Clinical Supplies USA.
 I thoroughly vetted this company, as there are many fraudulent masks and suppliers during these difficult times.
 Clinical Supplies USA sells the KN95 mask, the Chinese made version of the N95 mask used in hospital settings.
 The KN95 has consistently tested as nearly identical to the N95, and is a lot more affordable.

 Welcome to Rocky Junior's Dog Training Service!